petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 Now you have the tools to deploy your first theme CSS client extension.

-## Examine and Modify the Client Extension
+## Examine How the Theme's Styles are Overridden

 The theme CSS client extension is in the sample workspace's `client-extensions/liferay-sample-theme-css-1/` folder.
 It is defined in the `client-extension.yaml` file: